ryantd42/NY-Legislative-Git/2023/S1147A-2023/bill.md

  Introduced  by Sens.
-KRUEGER, BAILEY, LIU, MAY -- read twice and ordered printed, and when printed to be committed to the Committee on Investi- gations and Government Operations
+KRUEGER, BAILEY, LIU, MAY -- read twice and ordered printed, and when printed to be committed to the Committee on Investi- gations and Government Operations -- recommitted to the  Committee  on Investigations  and  Government  Operations  in accordance with Senate Rule  6,  sec.
+8  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

  AN  ACT  to  amend the tax law, in relation to the enforcement of delin- quent tax liabilities by means of the suspension of licenses to  oper- ate a motor vehicle

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Subdivisions 1, 3 and 5 of section 171-v of  the  tax  law,
  subdivision  1 as added by section 1 of part P of chapter 59 of the laws of 2013, and subdivisions 3 and 5 as amended by section 1 of part EEE of chapter 59 of the laws of 2019, are amended to read as follows:
   (1) The commissioner shall enter into a  written  agreement  with  the commissioner of motor vehicles, which shall set forth the procedures for the  two departments to cooperate in a program to improve tax collection through the suspension of drivers' licenses of taxpayers  with  past-due tax liabilities equal to or in excess of ten thousand dollars MULTIPLIED BY  THE  APPLICABLE  INFLATION  ADJUSTMENT.
-For  the  purposes  of  this section,  the  term  "tax liabilities" shall mean any tax, surcharge, or fee administered by the commissioner, or any penalty or interest due  on these  amounts  owed  by an individual with a New York driver's license, the term "driver's license" means any license issued by  the  department of  motor  vehicles, except for a commercial driver's license as defined in section five hundred one-a of the vehicle and traffic  law,  and  the term  "past-due  tax liabilities" means any tax liability or liabilities which have become fixed and final such that the taxpayer no  longer  has any  right  to  administrative  or  judicial review, AND THE "APPLICABLE INFLATION ADJUSTMENT" FOR A CALENDAR YEAR SHALL BE DETERMINED UNDER  THE PRINCIPLES  OF  SECTION  7345(F)  OF  THE INTERNAL REVENUE CODE OF 1986, USING THE CALENDAR YEAR OF THE EFFECTIVE DATE OF THE CHAPTER OF THE LAWS OF TWO THOUSAND TWENTY-THREE WHICH AMENDED THIS SUBDIVISION AS THE  BASE
+For  the purposes of this section, the term "tax liabilities" shall mean any  tax,  surcharge,  or fee  administered by the commissioner, or any penalty or interest due on these amounts owed by an individual with a New  York  driver's  license, the  term  "driver's license" means any license issued by the department of motor vehicles, except for a commercial driver's license  as  defined in  section  five  hundred one-a of the vehicle and traffic law, and the term "past-due tax liabilities" means any tax liability  or  liabilities which  have  become fixed and final such that the taxpayer no longer has any right to administrative or  judicial  review,  AND  THE  "APPLICABLE INFLATION  ADJUSTMENT" FOR A CALENDAR YEAR SHALL BE DETERMINED UNDER THE

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD03422-01-3
+  LBD03422-02-4
- S. 1147  2
+ S. 1147--A  2

- PERIOD.
+ PRINCIPLES OF SECTION 7345(F) OF THE  INTERNAL  REVENUE  CODE  OF  1986, USING THE CALENDAR YEAR OF THE EFFECTIVE DATE OF THE CHAPTER OF THE LAWS OF  TWO  THOUSAND TWENTY-FOUR WHICH AMENDED THIS SUBDIVISION AS THE BASE PERIOD.
 THE TEN THOUSAND DOLLAR LIMITATION IN THIS SUBDIVISION SHALL NOT APPLY  TO A TAXPAYER THAT THE COMMISSIONER DETERMINES HAS TAKEN AFFIRMA- TIVE STEPS TO EVADE OR AVOID THE COLLECTION OF TAX, SUCH  AS  BY  HIDING